 Number of peer reviews isn’t everything

 If you’re perhaps wondering why there aren’t too many peer reviews on some of the products we selected on our Top 5.
-Many hunters tend to shop more at dedicated hunting stores rather than at a serves-all warehouse like Amazon.
+Many hunters tend to shop more at dedicated stores rather than at a serves-all warehouse like Amazon.

 Frequently Asked Questions

-When it comes to upland hunting apparel, it pretty much mostly comes down to personal preference.
+When it comes to upland apparel, it pretty much mostly comes down to personal preference.
 A jacket will keep out the wind better, and a vest barely keeps out any wind at all.

-Most of the jackets in our Top 5 are built for layering, and will allow you to wear an upland hunting vest right under the jacket.
+Most of the jackets in our Top 5 are built for layering, and will allow you to wear an upland vest right under the jacket.
 The only exception in our Top 5 that won’t allow this is our Number 3.

 The main reservation that unpland hunters have with jackets is the idea that the jacket will restrict their movement when it comes time to shoot, but you won’t have that problem with any of the jackets in our Top 5, we have taken ease of movement into account when reviewing them to provide you with a summary of the best ones out there.